OliverStoll/WoT-IoT-Playground/backend/README.md

 Currently, the logging of external devices is done after a response was sent by the Thing and the log is parsed from the response value.
 - **Security issues by using a mounted Docker socket**:
 From a security perspective, it cannot be considered a best practice to launch additional Docker containers on the host from a Docker container by attaching the Docker socket to the container.
 The container gains privileged rights and therefore lacks of security.
+- **Bash script on Windows**:
+Even though the application is running completely in Docker, the underlying OS can effect the functionality.
+It seems like the bash script we are using for starting and deleting the Thing containers is not deterministic on Windows systems.
+While it is perfectly working on Mac OS and Linux, we can not ensure a complete compatibility on Windows.